 All French majors are required to take the competency exam administered by the French Department.

 To take the competency examination in the fall, register with Prof. J. Vos-Camy, in October.
-The exam date for fall 2014 will be announced soon.
 To take the competency examination in the spring semester, students must register with Prof. J. Vos-Camy, in February.
 The date of the spring exam is announced in the fall.

 Tips to succeed in the competency exam